Here are definitions of the terms you'll see most often on the CityGrows platform:

 Template - Templates are workflows that are designed to be copied and customized.
 They're examples of workflows that governments have made on CityGrows that are available for you to duplicate, edit, and then use.
 Here's a link to our public template showcase.

-Team Public Portal - Each team on CityGrows has a public web page which shows all of the public workflows associated with that team.
+Team Public Portal - Each team on CityGrows has a public web page which shows all of the workflows associated with that team that have the Show in Public Portal setting activated.
+During testing and initial setup we recommend having Show in Public Portal set to Off.

 Directory - A listing of all the individuals and organizations that have submitted processes for all workflows associated with your Team.